paradisec-archive/ingestion_workflow/index.md

 ### Dobbin processes for BWF generation (Audio)

 * NABU monitors ‘forDobbin’ directory for .wav files, and when it finds one, it writes out the metadata for the corresponding item – if the item is marked ‘Ready for metadata export’ in the Item’s Admin panel.
-The exported metadata files are:<br>
+The exported metadata files are:
-**parapd00470.srv.sydney.edu.au\Processing Area\xml\[PID].imp.xml**
+  * **parapd00470.srv.sydney.edu.au\Processing Area\xml\[PID].imp.xml**
-**parapd00470.srv.sydney.edu.au\Processing Area\id3\[PID].id3.v2_3.xml**
+  * **parapd00470.srv.sydney.edu.au\Processing Area\id3\[PID].id3.v2_3.xml**

 * XMLcheck monitors ‘forDobbin’ directory, and if a .wav file exists, it then also checks to see whether both the corresponding .imp.xml and .idv2_xml files exist.
 If both xml files are in the right directories, it moves the .wav file into the directory ‘processed\fromDobbin’.